 Frequently Asked Questions about the Shared Knowledge Conference

-A. We've asked academic programs to nominate their students to present posters in an effort to ensure that as many disciplines as possible are represented at the conference.
-However, because we want to give all graduate students at UNM the opportunity to participate in the conference, we've opened the LoboBites competition to any enrolled UNM graduate student.
+A: We've asked academic programs to nominate their students to present posters in an effort to ensure that as many disciplines as possible are represented at the conference.
+However, because we want to give all graduate students at UNM the opportunity to participate, we've opened the LoboBITES competition to any enrolled UNM graduate student.

 - Greater exposure for their research

 - Feedback from academic and community professionals

 - The opportunity to win scholarships in the LoboBites competition

 - Networking opportunities with fellow scholars and researchers, UNM officials, and professionals from Albuquerque and beyond